History of bras: The 1950s

 New kinds of material were increasingly available post-war.
 Production and marketing increased, creating a demand for a greater variety of consumer goods, including bras.
 The baby boom created a demand for maternity and nursing bras and television provided new promotional opportunities.
 Manufacturers responded with new fabrics, colors, patterns, styles, padding, and elasticity.
-DuPont created the lycra; this synthetic material was stretchy and helped create bras that seemed molded to a woman's shape.
+DuPont created lycra; this synthetic material was stretchy and helped create bras that seemed molded to a woman's shape.

 Bras for pre-teens and girls entering puberty were first marketed during the 1950s.
 Before introducing training bras, young girls in Western countries usually wore a one-piece "waist" or camisole without cups or darts.

 The 1960s

 The 1960s reflected an increasing interest in quality and fashion.
 Maternity and mastectomy bras began to find new respectability, and the increasing use of washing machines created a need for more durable products.
 While girdles gave way to pantyhose, the bra continued to evolve.
 Marketing campaigns like those for the "Snoozable" and "Sweet Dreams" promoted wearing a bra 24 hours a day.

 In October 1964, fashion designer Rudy Gernreich released the Exquisite Form "No Bra", a soft-cup, lightweight, seamless, sheer nylon and elastic tricot bra in sizes 32 to 36, with A and B cups.
 His minimalist bra was a revolutionary departure from the heavy, torpedo-shaped bras of the 1950s and initiated a trend toward more natural shapes and soft, sheer fabrics.
 He also designed the "All-in-None" with a deep, plunging front and the "No-Back" long-line version, which featured a contoured stretch waistband that allowed a woman to wear a backless dress.

 The Wonderbra was created in 1964 by Louise Poirier for Canadelle, a Canadian lingerie company.
 It has 54 design elements that lift and support the bustline while creating a deep plunge and push-together effect.
 First-year sales for the Wonderbra were approximated at US $120 million.
 Canadelle positioned Wonderbra as a romantic, fashionable, and sexy brand.